 1. A Bialetti “Moka Express” stovetop espresso pot.
 You can get them at most stores that sell coffee pots or Amazon.
 The 3-cup size is great if you’re just making coffee for yourself, or the 6-cup size is perfect for a couple or small family.
-Note: I’ve tried other brands and they are not as consistent as the Bialetti.
+I’ve tried other brands and they are not as consistent as the Bialetti.
 This is a design that has been made in Italy for more than 80 years, and it’s a classic for good reason.
-Depending on what version you get, it won’t cost more than $30 or $35 and with simple care will last for decades.
+Depending on what version you get, it won’t cost more than $30 or so and with simple care will last for decades.

 Note: You really do need to follow the instructions to “season” these pots before use.
 Straight from the factory, the pots will have a metallic taste unless you do this.
 It’s easy; just make two or three pots using some cheap coffee grounds and throw away the results.

-Also, don’t put these pots in the dishwasher.
+Also, never put these pots in the dishwasher.
 Simply wait for it to cool, disassemble, rinse with piping hot water, and set the pieces out to dry so it will be ready the next morning.
 No soap needed (remember, nothing goes in it except water and coffee).
 Definitely easier to keep clean than a Keurig.

 2. Good Cuban Espresso.
 I prefer Cafe La Llave.
 Other popular brands are Cafe Bustelo and Pilon.
 These are easily found in many grocery stores around Florida, or again on Amazon.
-A 10-oz. package of ground espresso is usually around $2 or so, so for the price of about 4 K-cups, you will have a month’s supply of far superior coffee.
+A 10-oz. package of ground espresso is usually around $2 or $3, so for the price of about 4 K-cups, you will have a month’s supply of far superior coffee.

 3. Seasonings.
 Definitely sugar (I prefer raw cane sugar but plain white sugar is fine).
 I also add a dash of cardamom and two dashes of cinnamon.